coacharnold1/Maestro-Server/README.md

 **[▶️ Watch the Complete Visual Tour on YouTube](https://youtu.be/hCz-VLTOxZY)**

-*Silent walkthrough demonstrating installation, web interface, admin panel, and all major features*
+*Silent walkthrough demonstrating The web interface, admin panel, and all major features*

 </div>